mattdavidthomas/cosc560-blog/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## COSC560 Assignment 1 Reflection
+<b>GitHub Repo URL:</b><a hr="https://github.com/mattdavidthomas/cosc560-blog">Click here to visit my repo</a>
+During the initial development of the blog Laravel project, I sometimes felt like my understanding of each step was relatively surface-level.
+As I develop this project further, I would like to develop a solid understanding of Laravel, PHP, and HTML including a better understanding of how Models, Controllers and Views interact, and how to create routes.
+Initially, I had some issues starting the project in my Linux environment due to dependency issues - luckily, I was able so solve these issues with most of the problem caused by Laravel needed a different PHP version to the one that my system was using as default.
+After updated this to reference the correct version, I was able to compile my code and successfully view it in a broswer after running `php artisan serve`.

+As I continue building this project, I will be more attentive to the Laravel/PHP technical documentation in an effort to grow my understanding beyond the surface level, and be comfortable writing code without such a heavy reliance on VSCode extensions.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: